awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 ## Support For Modifying Instance Sizes<a name="ri-modification-instancemove"></a>

-If you have Amazon Linux reservations in an instance family with multiple sizes, you can modify the instance size of your Reserved Instances\.
+You can modify the instance size of a Reserved Instance if the platform is Linux/UNIX and the instance family has multiple sizes\.

 **Note**
 Instances are grouped by family \(based on storage, or CPU capacity\); type \(designed for specific use cases\); and size\.
 For example, the `c4` instance family is in the Compute optimized family and is available in multiple sizes\.
 While `c3` instances are in the same family, you can't modify `c4` instances into `c3` instances because they have different hardware specifications\.
-For more information, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
+For more information about instance types, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

 You cannot modify the instance size of the Reserved Instances for the following instance types, because only one size is available for each of the instance families\.
 + `cc2.8xlarge`